 To issue digital certificates, clinics can either pay to have a HealthCerts-compliant supplier install the technology, or tap a laboratory equipped with the technology.

-Dr Eric Chiam, chief executive officer of the Minmed chain of eight clinics here, which are authorised for PDTs, said having the Quest laboratory integrate HealthCerts into the entire Covid-19 testing workflow saves clinics the hassle of buying and installing technology.
+Dr Eric Chiam, CEO of the Minmed chain of eight clinics here, which are authorised for PDTs, said having the Quest laboratory integrate HealthCerts into the entire Covid-19 testing workflow saves clinics the hassle of buying and installing technology.

 "In the absence of this service, we would have to shop for our own vendors, bear the charge for that, and integrate a separate platform into our workflow," he added.

-Dr Julian Ng, acting chief executive officer of DTAP Clinic, said IQcert minimises the risk of data entry errors that comes with paper-based memos.
+Dr Julian Ng, acting CEO of DTAP Clinic, said IQcert minimises the risk of data entry errors that comes with paper-based memos.